trufae/aiblog/src/WinCdbNull-en.md

 ## DotExcrement

-As Windows and all the debugging environment is pure shit, Cdb comes with an excrement command (`.excr`).
+As Windows and all the debugging environment are pure shit, CDB comes with an excrement command (`.excr`).
 Which basically loads the last exception crash state into the running session, allowing us to finally see some useful information.
 Thanks to that you get the register values, the address of the program content, and you can basically analyze and disassemble.

-Well, actually `unassemble` because they used the U command to disassemble because D was taken for hexdumps.
-And we end up finding out that this `mov-rcx` instruction is the one that's causing the crash, and everything is failing inside the r_cons library.
+Well, actually 'unassemble' because they used the U command to disassemble (since D was taken for hexdumps).
+And we end up finding out that this 'mov rcx' instruction is the one that's causing the crash, and everything is failing inside the r_cons library.

 ```
 0:003> .excr